Last occurred: Saturday, March 3

 Shohei Shigematsu, architect, OMA Partner and Director of the New York office, whose work includes an urban water strategy for New Jersey post-Hurricane Sandy and a Harvard University research studio on Post-Crisis Urbanism and Architecture.

-Kate Knuth, Chief Resilience Officer at City of Minneapolis.
+Kate Knuth, former Chief Resilience Officer at City of Minneapolis.

 William Fulton, director of the Kinder Institute for Urban Research at Rice University.
 A former mayor of Ventura, California, he authored books including Guide to California Planning and Talk City: A Chronicle Of Political Life In An All-American Town.